techforwarren/warren-plan-bot/README.md

 To prevent the bot from running every minute, the simplest thing to do is to remove the Cloud Scheduler job

 `terraform destroy -target google_cloud_scheduler_job.run_plan_bot`

+Or you can do it via the UI: [dev](https://console.cloud.google.com/cloudscheduler?project=wpb-dev) [prod](https://console.cloud.google.com/cloudscheduler?project=wpb-prod)

 ### Pushshift Samples URL